legalize-dev/legalize-nl/nl/BWBV0006309.md

 - c).
 Representatives of Restricted Postal Unions extending reciprocal invitations.

-2. Representatives of international organizations or any organization having an interest in or related to the sector, whose participation is considered by the Council, the Management Committee and the General Secretariat to be significant for the performance of the work of the Congress, may also be admitted as observers.
+2. Representatives of international organizations or any organization having an interest in or related to the sector, whose participation is considered by the Council, the Management Committee and the General Secretariat to be significant for the performance of the work of the Congress, may also be admitted as observers, on the agreed terms.

 3. The General Secretariat shall, in consultation with the Chairman of the Council and the Management Committee, issue the invitations referred to in paragraphs 1 and 2.

-##### Article 107.
-Functions of the Congress Chairman and Vice-Chairmen

-1. The Chairman shall open meetings, lead debates, recognize speakers in the order they ask to speak, put matters which cannot be decided by unanimous consent to a vote, rule on procedural questions arising in the course of the debates and close the Congress.

-2. The Chairman shall cosign the Acts, Resolutions and Recommendations adopted by the Congress with the Secretary General.

-3. In his absence, the Chairman shall be replaced by the First Vice-Chairman from the country that chaired the previous Congress, and the latter, if necessary, by the Second Vice-Chairman.

 ##### Article 108.
 Submission and Consideration of Proposals